Noahknp38/pomodoro/README.md

 <h1>Problems</h1>

-Currently there is a problem with the sound.
+Currently there is a problem with the sound. <br>
-Please give me a feedback if you notice another problem/bug.
+Please give me a feedback if you notice another problem/bug. <br>
 Email: noahknp.contact@gmail.com